joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/09/t-magazine/travel-issue-ghost-stories.html?searchResultPosition=3

 **Should C.E.O.s Keep Speaking Out?**\
-`Corporate leaders were increasingly outspoken in the Trump era.
-There is reason to think they may not be in a Biden one.`\
+`They were increasingly outspoken in the Trump era.
+They may not be when Biden takes over.`\
 https://nytimes.com/2020/11/09/business/dealbook/ceos-trump-social-activism.html?searchResultPosition=4

 **For NASCAR, a Season of Change**\